D4wnstar/pf2e-localization-it/README.md

 ## Legal

-Italian localization that is ported as-is is licensed under the OGL v1.0a.
-Italian localization that has been updated to match remaster terminology is dual-licensed under both the OGL v1.0a and the ORC License, as it is Derived Content under both.
+Game system information and mechanics in this localization are licensed under the Open Game License v1.0a.

+This localization uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy (paizo.com/licenses/communityuse).
+I am expressly prohibited from charging you to use or access this content.
+This localization is not published, endorsed, or specifically approved by Paizo.
+For more information about Paizo Inc. and Paizo products, visit paizo.com.

 ## Versioning